silvershop/silvershop-discounts/README.md

  * Gift voucher products
  * Shipping discount

-Discounts can be applied to individual products or shipping.
+Discounts can be applied to individual products, cart subtotal, or shipping.
 Discounts can be globally enabled/disabled.

 ## Requirements